-David Willetts, Minister for Universities and Science, has announced that HEFCE are arranging an independent review of the role of metrics in research assessment and management.
+HEFCE have announced they are arranging an independent review of the role of metrics in research assessment and management.
 The Impact blog welcomes this review and will look to encourage wider discussion and debate on how research is currently assessed and how it could be in years to come.
 Over the last two years we’ve featured a number of posts relating to alternative metrics (altmetrics), statistical methods for assessing research quality and the measurement of broader impacts of scholarly work.
-Managing Editor Sierra Williams has put together a reading list of our most popular pieces on the variety of topics to be investigated further.
+Sierra Williams has put together a reading list of our most popular pieces on the variety of topics to be investigated further.

 The Research Excellence Framework (REF) and alternative methods of research assessment and funding